Quantum Echo in Two-Component Bose-Einstein Condensates: Introduction

+Our work highlights the exploitation of the underlying symmetry of two-component BEC.
+Since the similar symmetry properties shared by $N$-component BEC, our work provide a unified perspective on the quantum echoes of one and two-component BEC, and can be potentially generalized to the spinor BEC case.
+Furthermore, given the presence of real symplectic groups in various areas of physical study \cite{simon_pereshorodecki_2000, simon_gaussian_1988, colas_fourmode_2022, alhassid_group_1983, deenen_boson_1985, enayati_antide_2023, penna_twospecies_2017, richaud_quantum_2017, charalambous_control_2020}, especially the bosonic Gaussian states \cite{weedbrook_gaussian_2012}, our work can shed light on the revival of quantum states in these research areas.

-This paper is organized as follows: in Sec. \ref{formalism}, we review the formalism using $Sp(4,R)$ group to deal with the quantum dynamics of two-component BEC; in Sec. \ref{echo}, we prove the two-step driving protocol can make the quantum echo happen; in Sec. \ref{numerical}, we apply this driving protocol to two different examples, and present the numerical results to confirm our proof; in Sec. \ref{interaction}, we consider the interaction effect.
+This paper is organized as follows: in Sec. \ref{formalism}, we review the formalism using $Sp(4,R)$ group to deal with the quantum dynamics of two-component BEC; in Sec. \ref{echo}, we prove that a two-step driving protocol can make the quantum echo occur; in Sec. \ref{numerical}, we apply this driving protocol to two different examples, and present the numerical results to confirm our proof; in Sec. \ref{interaction}, we consider the interaction effect; in Sec. \ref{experiment}, we propose a possible experimental implementation of this echo; we conclude in Sec. \ref{conclusion}.